Teslemetry/homebridge/.github/ISSUE_TEMPLATE/teslemetry.md

 ---
-name: Bug Report
+name: Issue for homebridge-teslemetry
-about: Create a report to help us improve
+about: Create a bug report or support request for Homebridge Teslemetry
 title: ''
-labels: bug
+labels: teslemetry
-assignees: ''
+assignees: '@Bre77'

 ---

 <!-- You must use the issue template below when submitting a bug -->

-**Describe The Bug:**
+**Describe The Issue:**
 <!-- A clear and concise description of what the bug is. -->

 **To Reproduce:**